** Some Would Deny Christ On The Cross

 4. Culture of Prosperity and Individual Comfort

-Suffering is not salvific — it’s something to eliminate, not sanctify.
+Result: Suffering is not salvific — it’s something one tries to eliminate, not use for personal sanctification.

 Example: